15+ traditional Romanian food: You’ll be surprised

 Let’s begin with the starters, which in Romania often is a soup.

-Ciorba de Burta (tripe soup) is one of the most popular soups in Romania and considered the ultimate hangover remedy.
-The soup is made with the stomach of a cow (tripe), lots of garlic, sour cream, vinegar and served with hot chilli peppers.
+Ciorba de Burta (tripe soup) is one of the most popular soups in Romania and is considered the ultimate hangover remedy.
+The soup is made with the stomach of a cow (tripe), lots of garlic, sour cream, and vinegar, and served with hot chili peppers.

 Main dishes